The Wally, Walt, and Donn Show: 10 Fun Facts About Apollo 7

 2. Patch Me Through

 Apollo 7's mission patch was designed by Allen Stevens of North American Aviation with input from the crew.
 His original design followed the crew's request of including a Phoenix, the mythological bird said to rise anew from the ashes of its former self, but after NASA refused any reference to the creature in connection with Apollo 1, the design was drastically changed.
 The flown patch highlights the Earth-orbital nature of the mission by depicting the firing of the CSM's service propulsion engine, a crucial mission objective.
 The mission number is displayed in Roman numerals, a common design choice for older Gemini mission patches.
+The font is Eurostile Extended.
 The original patch has a black background, while reproductions tend to have either blue or purple backgrounds.

 Stevens' original patch design was in the shape of an Apollo capsule with a large red, orange, and white phoenix in the center.
 On the physical patch, which was produced along with some of Stevens' other designs for the Apollo program's 40th anniversary, the head and beak of the phoenix resemble the Apollo command module and launch escape system.
 Each point is accentuated with a silver star.
 The crews' names and Roman numeral VII are also included.